Lisa-Fink/minesweeper/README.md

 <img src="minesweeper-screenshot.png" width="300">

-## Added an addition feature where the first click is never a mine
+## Includes an additional feature where the first click is never a mine

 ## Uses Fisher-Yates shuffle algorithm to choose random mine locations

 <br>

 ## How To Play: